machado000/sqlalchemy-psql-upsert/README.md

 - **Transaction scope**: Each chunk is processed in its own transaction

 ### Best Practices
+- **Data preparation**: NaN values are automatically converted to NULL - no manual preprocessing needed
 - **Chunk sizing**: Start with 10,000 rows per chunk, adjust based on your data and hardware
 - **Worker count**: Use 2-4 workers per CPU core, but test with your specific workload
 - **Memory monitoring**: Monitor memory usage with large datasets